New Jersey Divorce Mediators

-This directory includes NJ divorce mediators who handle family cases in the following towns: Audubon, Bridgewater, Cherry Hill, Clinton, Fair Lawn, Freehold, Hackensack, Hoboken, Iselin, Jersey City, Lincoln Park, Marlton, Maywood, Metuchen, Millburn, Montclair, Morristown, Mount Holly, New Brunswick, Princeton, Ramsey, Roseland, Scotch Plains, Short Hills, Totowa, Verona, Wall, Westfield, Wyckoff.
+This directory includes NJ divorce mediators who handle family cases in the following towns: Audubon, Bridgewater, Cherry Hill, Clinton, Fair Lawn, Freehold, Hackensack, Hoboken, Jersey City, Lincoln Park, Manasquan, Maywood, Montclair, Morristown, Mount Holly, New Brunswick, Point Pleasant Beach, Princeton, Ramsey, Scotch Plains, Short Hills, Shrewsbury, Totowa, Verona, Wall, Westfield, Woodbridge, Wyckoff.

 In accordance with New Jersey Rules of Professional Conduct Rule 7.4(b) (1997), Any certification as a specialist, or any certification in a field of practice, that does not state that such certification has been granted by the Supreme Court of New Jersey or by an organization that has been approved by the American Bar Association, indicates that the certifying organization has not been approved, or has been denied approval, by the Supreme Court of New Jersey and the American Bar Association.